ainneo/website-21/README.md

-## How to create a scrolling 1 pager - with a responsive nav and a responsive sidebar, linking to sections of a page
+## Create a Scrolling 1 Pager With a Responsive Nav and Sidebar - Linking to Sections of a Page

 Install the packages below:

-- Icons: for burgar and x buttons
+- Icons: burgar buttons
-- react-scroll for scrolling pagges/linking to sections of a page
+- react-scroll: scrolling pages/linking to sections of a page

 ```
 npm install react-icons --save